Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Numerical Results

-Fig. \ref{(2,2)_specific_WSR} illustrates the WSR performance of secrecy rate constrained RS and MULP schemes with respect to different secrecy rate threshold $R_{{\rm s}}^{\rm th}$, where SNR=20dB, $N_{\rm t}=2$, $\gamma=1$, that is, the communication system is strictly underloaded and both user channels have the same channel strength.
-We learn that, for both perfect and imperfect CSIT, the WSR of secrecy rate constrained RS always outperforms that of MULP as the phase difference between user channels $\theta$ ranges from $\frac{\pi}{9}$ to $\frac{4\pi}{9}$.
-It means as the user channels vary from almost aligned to almost orthogonal to each other, RS achieves better WSR than MULP.
+Fig. \ref{(2,2)_specific_WSR} illustrates the WSR performance of the secure RS and MULP schemes with respect to secrecy rate threshold $R_{{\rm s}}^{\rm th}$, where SNR=20dB, $N_{\rm t}=2$, $\gamma=1$.
+The communication system is strictly underloaded and both user channels have the same channel strength.
+For both perfect and imperfect CSIT, the WSR of the proposed RSMA-based secure precoding always outperforms that of MULP as $\theta$ ranges from $\frac{\pi}{9}$ to $\frac{4\pi}{9}$.
 This is because RS is more flexible in optimizing precoders by bridging common rate and private rate.
-To be specific, the WSR of secrecy rate constrained RS first remains unchanged then decreases, because when $R_{{\rm s}}^{\rm th}$ is relatively small, RS is capable of ensuring security by optimizing private streams without decreasing the WSR performance of all users.
+Specifically, the WSR of secure RS first remains unchanged then decreases, because when $R_{{\rm s}}^{\rm th}$ is relatively small, RS is capable of ensuring security by optimizing private streams without suffering from WSR loss.
 As $R_{{\rm s}}^{\rm th}$ increases, more power should be allocated to private streams to enhance security and meanwhile a WSR loss is introduced.
 This phenomenon is especially obvious under imperfect CSIT, even though a higher performance gain can be achieved in this case when $R_{\rm s}^{\rm th}$ is small.
-Besides, the RS scheme can satisfy higher or at least equal security requirements, although it is more sensitive to $R_{\rm s}^{\rm th}$ changes due to the reason that the power allocated to common streams should adapt to the $R_{\rm s}^{\rm th}$ changes.
-Comparatively, the WSR of MULP still remains at a relatively low level compared with RS as no common streams are scheduled in this scheme.
+Besides, the RS scheme can satisfy higher or at least equal security requirements, although it is more sensitive to $R_{\rm s}^{\rm th}$ changes due to the power allocated to common streams should adapt to the $R_{\rm s}^{\rm th}$ changes.
+Comparatively, the WSR of MULP still remains at a relatively low level compared with RS as no common streams are scheduled.